DiegoLopesAndrade/ghostnames/README.md

-# User Authentication and Profile in Django
+# Profile in Django with feature to find data from files
   Simple google authentication with some features that can be extended to upload files.